mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 The server can update the client on its additional addresses at any time by sending an ADDITIONAL_ADDRESSES frame.
-When a client is using one of these additional addresses and receives an ADDITIONAL_ADDRESSES frame not containing this address, it MAY stop using it in favor of another address.
+When a client is using one of these additional addresses and receives an ADDITIONAL_ADDRESSES frame not containing this address, it SHOULD stop using it in favor of another address.

 # Security Considerations